-Translating the content of tens of thousands clay tablets is a lengthy and time consuming process that can only be compared with the huge amount of papyri scraps that were recovered at Oxyrhynchus.
-As far as the papyri are concerned, a new computer based program has been put into place (see: Get involved with Oxyrhynchus) to help and accelerate the translations.
+Translating the content of tens of thousands of clay tablets is a lengthy and time-consuming process that can only be compared with the huge amount of papyrus scraps that were recovered at Oxyrhynchus.
+As far as the papyri are concerned, a new computer-based program has been put into place (see: Get involved with Oxyrhynchus) to help and accelerate the translations.

-Reading cuneiform signs is a far more complicated operation but it is heartwarming to learn that scientists have been able to get extra help from their computer technology as well.
-The main problem in processing these tablets is the fact that the signs are tri-dimensional and that the cuneiform characters are very diverse.
+Reading cuneiform signs is a far more complicated operation, but it is heartwarming to learn that scientists have been able to get extra help from their computer technology as well.
+The main problem in processing these tablets is the fact that the signs are three-dimensional and that the cuneiform characters are very diverse.

 Thanks to a breakthrough at the University of Chicago , they are now able to make automated transcriptions, especially of those texts that were recovered from the Persepolis area in 1933.
 Our knowledge about the Achaemenid history is growing rapidly.

-This new technology enables to create a database management platform and over the last five years the system has improved significantly.
+This new technology enables the creation of a database management platform, and over the last five years, the system has improved significantly.
 As a result, scholars have created a good machine learning procedure.
-Currently over 60 terabytes of digitized high-resolution images have been created and are being made ready to return to Iran
+Currently, over 60 terabytes of digitized high-resolution images have been created and are being made ready to return to Iran

-The present collection has led to the creation a dictionary of the Elamite language that can be used by today’s students.
-The machine learning model can successfully decipher cuneiform signs with an accuracy of approx. 80% already.
-Being able to translate and identify most of the repetitive parts, frees a lot of time for those experts whose task remains to analyze and interpret the difficult place names or signs that still need closer study.
+The present collection has led to the creation of a dictionary of the Elamite language that can be used by today’s students.
+The machine learning model can successfully decipher cuneiform signs with an accuracy of approximately 80% already.
+Being able to translate and identify most of the repetitive sections frees a lot of time for those experts whose task remains to analyze and interpret the difficult place names or signs that still need closer study.

 No comments: